gpuweb/WSL/Spec/source/index.rst

 Expressions
 """""""""""

-WHLSL accepts three different kinds of expressions, in different places in the grammar.
+WSL accepts three different kinds of expressions, in different places in the grammar.

 - ``expr`` is the most generic, and includes all expressions.
 - ``maybeEffectfulExpr`` is used in places where a variable declaration would also be allowed.
 It forbids some expressions that are normally effect-free, such as ``x * y`` or ``x < y``, to make parsing non-ambiguous.